talex5/hmrc-vat-mtd-hledger-bridge/README.md

 }
 ```

-These numbers should match what you'd get from following the instructions at [vat-form][].
+These numbers should match what you'd get from following the instructions at [VAT Notice 700/12][vat-form].
 Note that for the flat-rate scheme, `totalValueSalesExVAT` ("box 6") is actually inclusive of VAT!!

 > Box 6 total value of sales